BelT26/1001-Souks/README.md

 The basket total updates correctly and multibuy discounts are applied where applicable.

 The checkout page works and a confirmation page appears after a successful payment is made.
-Stripe reflects that payments have been successful however a confirmation email is not generated to the user.
-I spent several hours trying to resolve this issue and eventually contacted Tutor Support.
-Unfortunately they were also unable to identify why this bug is occurring.
+Stripe reflects that payments have been successful and a confirmation email is generated to the user.

 Superusers can add, edit and delete products and makers.